Netflix, Amazon, Airbnb, you name it and there are high chances that you will find it on this list, most of your fav companies are using MySQL.

 sudo apt install mysql-server

-Check whether MySQL is installed properly or not and then run this command:
+To check whether MySQL is installed properly or not, run this command:

 Here you need to choose password validation policy, choose according to your preference 0,1 or 2:

-As you will set the password and enter.
-It will ask you for four permissions feel free to type ‘y’ and go ahead.
+As you will set the password and enter It will ask you for four permissions feel free to type ‘y’ and go ahead.
 You will see this message

 sudo mysql -u root